-Sam is a Teacher of RE and School Chaplain.
-He was elected staff governor in 2016.
+Sam is Chaplain and RE subject leader at FBS and was elected as staff governor in 2016.

 Simon Lough graduated from Oxford with a degree in Politics, Philosophy and Economics.
 He spent seven years living and working for a UK merchant bank in Japan, where he acquired a love of Japan and the Japanese language, before returning to the UK in 1993.
 He has lived in Fulham ever since.